1963 Scirocco Formula One/Formula Libre

 The Scirocco currently remains in Canada, in the same community where it has been since it left the Scirocco works.
 The ownership history is short, and known.
 We also know that this is the 3rd Scirocco F1 chassis built, the spare team car.
 We can see from the period photo ads for the car in Autosport, 1964 and 1965, that it was sold as a complete roller, including full bodywork.
 It also appears from accounts of all the owners that the car was never converted to a sports racer and always remained in its formula car configuration.

 The Scirocco is now being offered in its current condition with the running V8 engine.
 The decision was made to sell the car as-is, as it is likely that the next owner will choose to remove the Olds engine and Corvair transaxle and fit the car with a period correct BRM or Coventry Climax 1.5 liter engine and period gearbox for historic Formula One racing.
+For comparison, please see one of the other two Scirocco’s, chassis number 1, also currently offered for sale.

-So please consider the Scirocco as a project, but a good one.
+Please consider the Scirocco as a project, but a good one.
 This would be an excellent car for someone who already has a backup 1.5 liter engine and/or gearbox for one of their other racing cars.
 Then, instead of having just back up parts, you could have a whole backup F1 car at your disposal.
 A whole car is also worth considerably more than just miscellaneous backup parts, and easier to later sell.

 By the way, if you’ve not heard a BRM 1.5 liter F1 engine at full song, check out the Belgian Motorsport Video of the sister Scirocco racing at Spa in 2017.